CloudBroker/cbp-java-api/README.md

 # CloudBroker Platform Java Client API Library

-The CloudBroker Platform Java client API library can be used to access the CloudBroker Platform programmatically.
+The CloudBroker Platform Java Client API Library can be used to access the CloudBroker Platform programmatically.
 It provides a corresponding data model as well as methods to request most frequently used platform operations.

 ## About the CloudBroker Platform